v-studios/web-mp-upload-with-sts-creds/README.rst

 Lambda ARN, and it seems we have to spec the execution role in the Lambda definition -- circular dependency.
 More later.

+I THINK THIS IS OK NOW.

 Security Concerns
 -----------------

-A policy specifying write access to `bucketname/*` is too broad, it would allow anyone with the creds to write anywhere in our bucket, perhaps overwriting other users' uploads.
+A policy specifying write access to `bucketname/\*` is too broad, it would allow anyone with the creds to write anywhere in our bucket, perhaps overwriting other users' uploads.
 The `docs suggest it may be possible to submit a inline "session policy"